tardisgo/tardisgo/README.md

 ## Future plans:

 The focus of short-term development is to get the Haxe implementation production ready.
-In particular, smooth interaction with external Haxe code is required to make the project useful for real work.
+In particular, smooth interaction with external Haxe code is required to make the project useful for real work, [an experimental version of which is available](https://github.com/tardisgo/gohaxelib).

-In speed terms, the planned next release of Haxe (3.2) will contain cross-platform implementation of JS [typed arrays](https://github.com/HaxeFoundation/haxe/issues/3073) which, with other improvements, will allow for much faster execution times by not using the Haxe "Dynamic" type to store values on the heap and pointers to them.
+In speed terms, the planned next release of Haxe (3.2) will contain cross-platform implementation of JS [typed arrays](https://github.com/HaxeFoundation/haxe/issues/3073) which, with other improvements, will allow for faster execution times by making less use of the Haxe "Dynamic" type to store values on the heap.
 (See the -dataview js haxe compilation flag for a partial implementation.)

 Longer term development priorities:
 - For all Go standard libraries, report testing and implementation status